Orlando, Florida Family Law FAQs

 This is part of our commitment to always put our client’s best interests ahead of our own even if it means that the firm makes less money.
 This will be a very important question to ask any divorce lawyer that you consult with.

-For an uncontested divorce in Florida, do I have to go to court?
+For an Uncontested Divorce in Orlando, do I have to go to court?

 You may have heard of divorce mediation as a way to handle your divorce as amicably as possible, and many Florida counties have public or court-connected mediation services available, including the Ninth Judicial Circuit Court in Orange County.
 In mediation, a neutral and impartial facilitator—the mediator—acts to assist you in resolving your divorce issues.
 It is an informal and non-adversarial process with the goal of helping you and your soon-to-be-former spouse reach a mutually acceptable divorce agreement, rather than spending time, money, and energy on a trial.
 At The Law Offices of Sean Smallwood, P.A., we support the use of mediation to settle divorce issues, and we can guide you through the divorce mediation process.